telerik/ajax-docs/controls/window/design-time/smart-tag.md

 # Smart Tag

 ## RadWindow Smart Tag

-The Smart Tag for **RadWindow** lets you easily change the skin for your **RadWindow** control or quickly get help.You can display the Smart Tag by right clicking on a **RadWindow** control and choosing "Show Smart Tag".
+The Smart Tag for **RadWindow** lets you easily change the skin for your **RadWindow** control or quickly get help.
+You can display the Smart Tag by right clicking on a **RadWindow** control and choosing "Show Smart Tag".
->caption

 ![radwindow-smart-tag](images/radwindow-smart-tag.png)